4. The Remote Worker's Paradise

 • Your own home! - Make it your happy place.
 Here’s my home office:

-• Fine Dining: The Tremont Café, Prime Seven Nine and way more.
+• Fine Dining: The Tremont Café, Bocado, Prime Seven Nine and way more.

-• Global Cuisine: Baked and Pickled (Mexican), Low Down (Thai), Poppy’s Bistro (French), Pho Simcoe 2 (Asian), and many more like Japanese sushi, Italian, Chinese, etc.
+• Global Cuisine: Baked and Pickled (Mexican), Low Down (Thai), Poppy’s Bistro (French), Pho Thao Linh (Asian), and Ototo Sushi.

 • Coffee Culture: Summit Social House, Espresso Post (they have great Portuguese tarts here!), Collingwood Coffee Co. (freshly roasted coffee).